t-edson/P65Pas/README.md

 The source code of the compiler is in the folder /Source.

+P65Pas has been compiled, using the version 2.0.12 of Lazarus.
+Tested in Windows, Ubuntu and Mac.

+To have more information about the compiler, check the Technical Documentation (Only in spanish by now).

 To compile P65Pas, it's needed to have the following libraries:

-* SynFacilUtils
+* MiConfig
 * MisUtils
-* MiConfig
 * P65Utils
-* t-Xpres
+* SynFacilUtils
 * UtilsGrilla
-* ogEditGraf

-All of them, must be availables on the GitHub.
-Check the versions used.
+All of them, are include in the folder /_libraries located in the /Source folder.
+Additionally, these libraries are available on the GitHub too.

 These libraries don't include package.
-They are only files in folders that need to be included when compiling P65Pas.
+They are only files in folders that are included when compiling P65Pas.

-P65Pas has been compiled, using the version 1.8.0 of Lazarus.
-Tested in Windows, Ubuntu and Mac.

-To have more information about the compiler, check the Technical Documentation (Only in spanish by now).

-## Libraries

-P65Pas is a new project and it's still in development and there are not dedicated libraries for the compiler.
+### External Dependencies

+In the current version only the EpikTimer package is needed: https://wiki.freepascal.org/EpikTimer